Site Search

 5. Supervision

 All physicians holding a Defined licence must be subject to supervision.
-Defined licensees must have a Supervisor approved by the College at all times.
-The Supervisor must hold a Full licence, Academic licence or Defined licence on Sponsor-only Oversight.
+At all times, Defined licensees must have a Supervisor approved by the College.
+The Supervisor must hold a Full licence, Academic licence or Defined licence on Sponsor-only Oversight7.
 The Supervisor must be engaged in a scope of practice comparable to the supervised licensee.

 The supervision plan is determined by the Registrar or Registration Committee and can be modified by the Registrar or Registration Committee in response to physician performance.